 2] Unplug all external devices from all computers

-As this error appears on a network computer, IT admins require to unplug all the external devices attached to the computer.
-If they are getting this issue on all computers, it is wise to unplug all the external devices such as pen driver, external hard driver, etc., before trying again.
+As this error appears on a network computer, IT admins must unplug all the external devices attached to the computer.
+If they are getting this issue on all computers, it is wise to unplug all the external devices, such as pen drivers, external hard drivers, etc., before trying again.

 3] Check for Driver Updates